The charter trip to Side, Turkey

 Side has got an enormously rich culture and is full of ruins, which I simply love and thus far it’s paradise.
 The Greeks left tons of coziness for me.

-The temple of Apollo in all its pride, and I sincerely doubt it was even close to this mighty in its prime… Completely magical place where I spent an awful amount of time just pondering.
+The temple of Apollo in all its pride, and I sincerely doubt it was even close to this mighty in its prime… just another one in a million… Completely magical place where I spent an awful amount of time just pondering.

 The gate to the old city and harbour, which today is filled with tourist shops and gaudy trinkets in each and every corner, along with restaurants offering international food and few turkish dishes.